HarigovindM-G/HarigovindM-G/README.md

 I'm currently diving deep into frontend technologies, specifically honing my skills in React.
 The React course provided by Meta is helping me develop a strong foundation in building dynamic and interactive web applications.
 Concurrently, I'm also exploring other areas of computer science and expanding my knowledge base.

 ## 💻 Interests
-Frontend Development (HTML, CSS, JavaScript)
+Frontend Development (HTML, CSS, JavaScript), React, Web Development, Data Structures and Algorithms, Python Development
-Web Development
-Data Structures and Algorithms
-Python Development

 ## 🚀 Goals